coolcrowd/worker-service/README.md

 this will bind the Worker-Service on post 4567 on 127.0.0.1 of the hosts machine.

-### Configuration

 The configuration files are located under `/conf` on the image and named `configuration.properties` and `logging.xml`.

-The configuration is detailed in `./conf/configuration.properties`.
-You can alter the configuration-file to permanently change properties.
-Every property can be overridden by setting a global-property via `-D{key}={value}`.

-You can also set the config-file location with the system-property `workerservice.config`, e.g. `-Dworkerservice.config=location`.

-The logging is specified in the logging-file `./conf/logging.xml`.
-You can alter the logging-file to permanently change properties.

-You can also set the config-file location with the system-property `logback.configurationFile`, e.g. `-Dlogback.configurationFile=location`.

-### Database

-To initialise the Database it is recommended to use the `db.sql` script located in `src/main/resources`.
+Please see below for more details.

 ## Installation